Class Descriptions

 Lok Hup Ba Fa (For Continuing Students Only)

 This class is recommended for continuing Tai Chi students only.
-Our Lok Hup Ba Fa (Liu He Ba Fa) form comes to use from Wu, Yi-Hui to Leung, Tze-Pang to Moy, Lin-Shin.
+Our Lok Hup Ba Fa (Liu He Ba Fa) form comes to us from Wu, Yi-Hui to Leung, Tze-Pang to Moy, Lin-Shin.
 It is one of the last “closed door” internal arts systems.
 Lok Hup has the elements of Tai Chi, Ba Gua and Hsing-I along with its own special characteristics.

 Hsing-I (For Continuing Students Only)